 - Allow them to continue simmering for about 20 minutes, mashing regularly with a potato masher.

 - You should have a nice thick pulpy liquid at the end of this time which you now want to push through a sieve.
-I used a fairly coarse sieve as it’s nice to get as much of the pulp and goodness into your jam as possible.
-You really just want to catch all the odd seeds and hard bits of hip that inevitably get missed in the preparation, though you will end up losing some of the pulp of course too.
+You really just want to catch all the odd seeds and hard bits of hip that inevitably get missed in the preparation, though you will end up losing a little of the pulp of course too.

 - Weigh the rosehip pulp and put it back in the pan with an equal amount of sugar and the juice of half a lemon.
 1kg of rosehip pulp and 1 kg of sugar will make about 6 to 8 average sized jars.